Initiatives Towards a Decarbonized Society

 In March 2021, Sanwa Shutter's Ota Door Plant switched from using boilers for drying paint to using electric fan heaters, reducing kerosene consumption by more than half.

-In December 2021, solar power generation system were installed on the roof of the logistics building at the Ota Door Plant.
-The total area of the panels is approximately 3,500 m2 and they reduced CO2 emissions to approximately 73 t- CO2 per year in FY 2021 and contributed to approximately 280 fewer t-CO2 of CO2 emissions in FY 2022.
+In December 2021, solar power generation system was installed on the roof of the logistics building at the Ota Door Plant.
+The total area of the panels is approximately 3,500 m2, and they reduced CO2 emissions by approximately 73 t-CO2 in FY 2021, 280 t-CO2 in FY 2022, and 329 t-CO2 in FY 2023.

 In addition, in July 2023, solar power generation system was installed on the premises of the Sanwa Shutter’s Kyushu Plant.
-The total area of the panels is approximately 7,000 m2, almost twice the area of the Ota Door Plant’s panels, and they should reduce CO2 emissions to approximately 460 t-CO2 per year.
+The total area of the panels is approximately 7,000 m2, which contributed to approximately 349 fewer t-CO2 of CO2 emissions in FY 2023.

-In our offices, in addition to switching to LED lighting and updating air conditioning systems, the Company is switching to eco-friendly sales vehicles to reduce gasoline consumption.
+In our offices, in addition to switching to LED lighting and updating air conditioning systems, the company is also switching to eco-friendly sales vehicles to reduce gasoline consumption.

-As a result, despite of the increase in electricity and fuel use at the plant due to increased shipments, Sanwa Shutter Corporation’s CO2 emissions (Scope 1 + 2) in FY 2022 decreased by 0.1% from the previous year and 6.6% from FY 2019 (the base year).
-Overall domestic CO2 emissions increased by 0.2% from the previous year.
+As a result, despite of the increase in electricity and fuel use at the plant due to increased shipments, Sanwa Shutter Corporation’s CO2 emissions (Scope 1 + 2) in FY 2023 decreased by 0.9% from the previous year and 7.4% from FY 2019 (the base year).
+Overall domestic CO2 emissions decreased by 1.4% from the previous year.

 Initiatives to Reduce Energy Consumption in Logistics (Sanwa Shutter Corporation)